Analyzing Primo Water (PRMW) and Its Competitors

 Profitability

-This table compares Primo Water and its competitors’ net margins, return on equity and return on assets.
+This table compares Primo Water and its rivals’ net margins, return on equity and return on assets.

 |Net Margins